-When people petition for other people, they care enough for the other person to intervene for them with God asking His help or protection for the person.
+When people petition for other people, they care enough for the other person to intervene for them to God asking His help or protection for the person.
 Notice, when we pray to God as part of a growing relationship with Him, we do it because of love for Him.
 When we pray for other people, we do it because of our care/love for those people.
-This shows we follow what God taught in the Old Testament with the Ten Commandments – love God and love other people.
-It shows, too, what Jesus taught with the Greatest Commandment – love God and love your neighbor as yourself (Matthew 22:37-40).
+This shows we follow what God taught in the Old Testament with the Ten Commandments–love God and love other people.
+It shows, too, what Jesus taught with the Greatest Commandment–love God and love your neighbor as yourself (Matthew 22:37-40).
 Jesus taught His follower to go a step further than this with His next teaching.

-Jesus taught what God did in the Old Testament, but He took it a step further.
-He taught the people the neighbor they were to love could be their enemy.
+Jesus in the New Testament taught what God taught in the Old Testament, but He took it a step further.
+He taught the people that the neighbor they were to love might be their enemy.
 Jesus taught His followers to love their enemies and pray for them, even those who persecute them (Matthew 5:44).
 To love and pray for their enemies, Christians must be in a growing relationship with God.
 They must become more Christlike.
-By doing that, the love of God for the person’s enemy grows in the Christian.
-From that growth of love, the believer can love and pray for their enemies.
+By becoming more Christlike, the love of God for their enemy grows in the Christian.
+From that growth of love, the believer can love and pray for his/her enemies.
 By loving and praying for one’s enemies, the believer will be like Jesus when He loved and prayed for those who persecuted Him.

 · 1 Kings 8:28